VasilGeorgiev39/MechInterp/Absent World Representations.md

   - In theory this can be derived from the previous two (check if the positions of my pieces fall on a possible move by the opponent) but as moving pieces away from danger is such an important part of the algorithm I would expect to see it clearly
 - The model will have an induction head to retrieve the last position of each piece.
 Ideally there will be separate heads for the different pieces which will help me see them clearly but probably it will be a multi-semantic one that will do a bunch of stuff altogether.

-<sub>Spoiler alert: I did not find evidence for most of those as you can guess from the title</sub>
+<sub>Spoiler alert: I did not find strong evidence for most of those as you can guess from the title</sub>

 ## Model